 Leading a healthy lifestyle is very important and cannot be ignored.
 Eating proper meals, having good sleeping habits and a sound mind will help the student to focus and will keep them feeling positive about themselves.

 Ever heard of the book “Effortless Mastery”?
-No?
 Author Kenny Werner’s approach to music is one of personal acceptance, and his book has influenced musicians around the world to clean up their act (including me).
 Get it today and begin to apply these concepts to your playing, which will filter in to your students.
 This book is the top resource for learning to play music with a sound mind.

 24. Learning Another Instrument